nniiicc/D/figures/Screen Shot 2014-07-29 at 1.05.12 PM/caption.md

-A matrix for empirical social science research.
+A matrix for empirical social science research methods and descriptions.
 Figure adapted from \cite{Boettke2000}.